Buy a painting today, a variety of sizes and prices available from Soph’s online gallery shop at swirlysoph.com

 In 2023 Sophie began learning about landscape painting, composition and creating distance into a scene.
 Sophie has a continual obsession of spontaneous random patterns, yet when combined with areas of realism it results in beautiful landscape paintings.
 These abstract expressionism landscapes are definitely worth keeping your eye on!

 Recently trying out some colour changing paints which alter the viewers experience, changing from neutral subtle tones of browns to a shimmering multitude of colours.

 Watch a few seconds as the colours change on my YouTube video clip (press the arrow to play).
 Any video clip shown afterwards will be a YouTube selection, and not one of mine.

 Above shows you a smile in a zoomed in section from a watercolour painting.
 The hidden smile on paintings are only a couple of mm in size, have fun finding yours in the sweet whimsical watercolour paintings.

 Remember you paid for your painting or print so help prevent illegal printing of it.
 If you show friends or family via text or email etc always obstruct the image, for example with a bit of paper.

-Don’t forget to visit me on social media and please pass on my website details if you think a friend may be interested too, very kind of you.
+Don’t forget to visit me on social media and keep the comments coming so that the next post shows up in your feed.
+Please pass on my website details if you think a friend may be interested too, very kind of you.